millerStudentCouncil/millerStudentCouncil.github.io/OMN.md

 # Outdoor movie night!

-##Lego Movie
+##Movie: Lego Movie
-##The second Outdoor Movie Night is coming up!

-On Friday October 3,come to the miller field at 7:15 For a FREE Movie!

-The movie will be starting at 7:30 and ending at 9:30

-Bring pillows and a blanket, might be chilly.
-###Bring your own chair!###
+#When: Friday, October 3rd (7:30-9:30)
+#Where: Miller Field
+#Who: Everyone
+#Price: Free!

+Arrive at 7:15 to reserve your sport on the field.

-Great food and drinks will be sold, like PMT, popcorn,CUP NOODLES,and churros!
+Bring blankets and a chair!
+Great food and drinks will be sold: Pearl Milk Tea, popcorn, cup noodles, and churros!

- <h4 style="color:"yellow">Everyone is welcome!</h4>